-Focus the group and set a tone
+I) Focus the group and set a tone

-Set ground rules
+2) Set ground rules

-Clarification - group finishes responses
+3) Present "Statements" handout

-First round: small group discussion
+4) First round: small group discussion

-First round: small group report backs
+5) First round: small groups report back

-First round: cross-room dialogue
+6) First round: whole group dialogue

-Closing
+7) Closing

-suggested time 5 minutes

-suggested time 10 minutes

-suggested time 10 minutes

-suggested time 10 minutes

-suggested time 10 minutes
+suggested time 5 minutes suggested time 5 minutes suggested time 5 minutes suggested time 10 minutes suggested time 10 minutes suggested time 10 minutes suggested time 10 minutes

-Part I) Get the group focused.
+Part 1) Get the Group Focused

 You probably want to begin with a welcome.
-Facilitators should introduce themselves and provide an overview of the workshop.
+Introduce yourself and provide an overview of the workshop.
 The overview can include a description of the workshop, why you're doing it, and what your expectations are.

 If you are short on time, you may want to move very quickly into the statements.
 As people enter the room, provide each with a handout (see attached) and a golf pencil.
 Ask people to quietly take a seat and begin by reading the statements to themselves.
-Explain that you want the group to focus and move quickly move into the body of this workshop.
+Explain that you want the group to focus and move quickly into the discussion part of the workshop.
 Set a tone that is calm, polite, centered, welcoming, reflective.
-As the facilitator you have a lot of power that will be important in establishing a safe climate for the exercise.
+As the facilitator, you have a lot of power that will be important in establishing a safe climate for the exercise.